 1 Samuel 16:1-13

-the Lord had rejected Saul as king.
+After being anointed as the first king Saul made one mistake after another, ultimately rejecting the word of the Lord.
+The Lord then made it clear to Samuel the prophet who made it clear to Saul, that the Lord had rejected Saul as king.
 While Saul would remain enthroned for many years, the next king would be anointed immediately.
-This next king would

 Read: 1 Samuel 16:1-13